Executive D-Day Tours / R.C.S. 521 534 040

 When was the critical moment and could the invasion have failed ?

-How did the American Forces eventually avoid a complete military disaster on Omaha Beach ?
+How did the American forces eventually avoid a complete military disaster on Omaha Beach ?

 These are among the questions that will be answered on your tour of the beach !

-The assault at the Pointe du Hoc
+The assault at Pointe-du-Hoc

 The German range finding post on top of the Pointe du Hoc

-It was highly necessary to neutralize that enemy position considering the guns there were able to fire Utah Beach and Omaha Beach.
-Created in 1942 and trained initially by British commandos, the Rangers were assigned to scale 100 feet high cliffs to capture this German stronghold.
+It was highly necessary to neutralize that enemy position considering the guns there were able to fire on Utah Beach and Omaha Beach.
+Created in 1942 and trained initially by British commandos, the Rangers were assigned to scale 100 foot high cliffs to capture this German stronghold.
 Unfortunately, nasty surprises awaited them on D-Day morning and frustrated dangerously their plan...

 Today, this impressive site presents the remains of the German artillery battery and the deep scars of fierce fights which took place here until June 8th...

-Normandy American Military Cemetery and Memorial
+Normandy American military cemetery and memorial

 The Cemetery overlooking Omaha Beach